 Creating a New Channel

-Once you create your project for Screens, follow the steps below to create a new Channel for a Screens project:
+Once you create your project for AEM Screens, follow the steps below to create a new Channel for your project:

 - Select the Adobe Experience Manager link (top left) and then Screens.
-Alternatively, you can go directly to: https://localhost:4502/screens.html/content/screens .
+Alternatively, you can navigate directly to: https://localhost:4502/screens.html/content/screens .

-- Navigate to Screens project and click Channels .
+- Navigate to your Screens project and select Channels folder.

-- Select the template from the wizard and click Next .
+- Select the Sequence Channel template from the Create wizard and click Next .

-- Click Create and the channel is created and added to your channels folder.
+- A Sequence channel is is now added to your Channels folder.

 The following template options are available while using the wizard such as: